 What helps me keep my voice low and intense is talking from my core.
 Instead of just yelling from my throat, I get low in the seat and use my entire core to project my voice.
 I find that not only does this save my voice but it also helps what I’m saying come across a lot clearer.
 If you’re talking mainly from your throat it’ll have a tendency to crack a lot, which doesn’t happen as often when you use your core.
 I talked about that a little in one of my earlier videos.
 The aggressiveness comes across in my tone and my words.
 For the most part I don’t think I really have that growl-y voice but I still think I maintain a pretty solid level of aggressiveness.

-Listen to all the recordings I’ve posted (1, 2, 3, 4).
+Listen to some of the recordings I’ve posted.
 Most of the coxswains are aggressive in their calls but not necessarily in the same way.
-This coxswain coxes similarly to me in that we’re both fairly conversational with our coxing but the intensity is still there vs. someone like this coxswain or Pete who naturally have that growl in their voice.
+This coxswain coxes similarly to me in that we’re both conversational with our coxing but the intensity is still there vs. someone like this coxswain who naturally have that growl in their voice.
 If that deep, guttural voice doesn’t work for you, that’s OK!
 Find what works for you and go with it.